slateci/slate-portal/docs/container.md

 * Specify the SLATE API server in the following place of this project:
     * `instance/portal.conf` in the `SLATE_API_ENDPOINT` property.
 * Ask the team for the API token of an appropriate admin account.
-* Once in hand the token can be copied into this project in the following place:
+* Once in hand the token can be copied to the following place in this project:
     * `instance/portal.conf` in the `SLATE_API_TOKEN` property.

+### Select a mailgun API Token

+Portal communicates with users via email with [mailgun](https://www.mailgun.com/).
+* Ask the team for an appropriate API token.
+* Once in hand the token can be copied to the following place in this project:
+  * `instance/portal.conf` in the `MAILGUN_API_TOKEN` property.

 ## Finalize `portal.conf`